Best SSDs for 2022

 • Big and heavy

 Larger capacity drives come with much higher prices, but if space is what you need you can’t do better than this 8TB SSD drive from VectoTech.
-It has 540MB/sec read/write speeds and comes with USB Type C to C and USB Type C to A cables, so it can work with the majority of Windows PC, Apple and Android devices supporting USB C/Thunderbolt (as well as legacy USB ports).
+It has 540MB/sec read/write speeds and comes with USB Type C to C and USB Type C to A cables, so it can work with the majority of PC, Apple and Android devices supporting USB C/Thunderbolt (as well as legacy USB ports).
 It’s constructed of 1050 grade aluminum and is shock resistant up to 1.8-meter drop.

 Best budget external SSD: Samsung SSD T7, 500GB